Riadnov-dev/foodgram-project-react/README.md

 pytest
 ```

-—or via Docker (if you configured a test target in compose workflow).
+— or via Docker (if you configured a test target in compose workflow).

 ### 🐳 Images & CI/CD
 Docker images (as configured in compose):